mobily-enterprises/lit-mwc/docs-src/quickstart-designers.md

 ### en (Enhanced Native)

 `en-` elements are very similar to `nn-` ones, as they also implement full reflection; however, they also _extend_ native elements.
-For example [nn-form](elements/nn-form.html) is a thin wrap around the standard `<form>` element, with the advantage of validating all elements (whereas standard `<form>` elements will only ever validate native HTML form elements, missing anything in the shadow DOM). [nn-form](elements/nn-form.html), on the other hand, is a form on steroid that implements its own submit logic and is capable of preloading records, setting error messages, running hooks before and after submitting, and much more.
+For example [nn-form](elements/nn-form.html) is a thin wrap around the standard `<form>` element, with the advantage of validating all elements (whereas standard `<form>` elements will only ever validate native HTML form elements, missing anything in the shadow DOM). [nn-form](elements/nn-form.html), on the other hand, is a form on steroids that implements its own submit logic and is capable of preloading records, setting error messages, running hooks before and after submitting, and much more.

 ### ee (Enhanced Enhanced)